Last Updated on by

 Unfortunately, meal replacement shakes don’t really promote mindful eating.
 Gulping down a quick shake while on the go – as convenient as it may be – might sabotage your weight loss efforts in this respect if it conditions you to inhale your food quickly while on the go.

-Many people who use meal replacement shakes to lose weight find that they gain weight back when they stop drinking them.
+Many people who use meal replacement shakes to lose weight find that they gain the weight back when they stop drinking them.
 If your plan is to drink them indefinitely, then great!
 If not, be aware that your weight may begin to creep back if you stop using them.

 They’re not real food.
 Even the best meal replacement shake is no match for some lean chicken, a fresh salad, and some brown rice.
 Shakes need to be processed in order to extend shelf life and while many shakes aren’t necessarily a nutritional nightmare, they certainly don’t come close to resembling the ingredients in their original forms.